maheshpareek/LeaveManagement/README.md

-# LeaveManagementSystem
+# LeaveManagement
-The Student Leave Management System is a web application designed to simplify the process of managing leave requests for students in educational institutions.
+The Student Leave Management  is a web application designed to simplify the process of managing leave requests for students in educational institutions.
 The system allows students to submit leave requests online, which are then reviewed and approved or rejected by designated staff members.
 The Student Leave Management System is a web application designed to simplify the process of managing leave requests for students in educational institutions.
 The system allows students to submit leave requests online, which are then reviewed and approved or rejected by designated staff members.

 The system is built using various technologies such as ASP.NET, C#, CSS and MySQL.
 It features a user-friendly interface for students to submit leave requests with relevant details such as leave type, reason, start and end date, and attachment of supporting documents if needed.